 The biggest drawback that we found with the Nexus 7 is that there is no expandable memory.
 Sure, the memory in it may be sufficient for what the tablet can do, but that also means that in a year or so the product could be completely obsolete, especially depending on new releases.

 Performance – Pro

 App switching, frame rates, and viewability are all the big winners when it comes to the Nexus 7.
 Google’s Jelly Bean really helped out the Nexus 7, and those who are big fans of smooth graphics will be more than happy with what this tablet has to offer.

 Chrome – Pro

 The Nexus 7 and Google Chrome go together like peanut butter and jelly.
 We’ve found that it actually works better than the iPad with Safari, so if you’re a big browsing fan then you’ll be more than happy with what you’re going to see on the Nexus 7.

 Video Send – Con

-If you’re one of those people who likes to send their tablet signal out through an HDMI cable, you’re going to be less than excited about the Nexus 7.
-The support of sending content out to another screen simply isn’t there.
+If you’re one of those people who like to send their tablet signal out through an HDMI cable, you’re going to be less than excited about the Nexus 7.
+The support for sending content out to another screen simply isn’t there.
 It was almost expected that this feature would be included in the Nexus 7, so we’re slightly let down by the lack of this feature, but we do expect Google to correct this.

 Screen and Graphics – Pro

 You’re going to love how vibrant the screen is.
-Simply put, the Nexus 7 tablet blows away that of the Kindle Fire, and it competes quite well with the iPad 3 (though the iPad 3 will have much higher resolution).
+Simply put, the Nexus 7 tablet blows away that of the Kindle Fire, and it competes quite well with the iPad 3 (though the iPad 3 will have a much higher resolution).
 Additionally, the touch response is mind-blowing when compared to the Android versions that were previously released, so if you’re unhappy with your Android tablet simply because of this, you should put yourself in the market for the upgrade.